“If you want to be happy, set a goal that commands your thoughts, liberates your energy, and inspires your hopes.” – Andrew Carnegie

 5. Meditate & Focus on the Positive

-Meditation is a powerful tool for this.
-It can help you understand that you are not your thoughts and that you can choose to detach thoughts that don’t serve your highest goals and purpose.
+Meditation can help you understand that you are not your own thoughts and you can choose to detach thoughts that don’t serve your highest goals and purpose.
 It can also give you the clarity and insight you need to find solutions to problems and attract success into your life.

 Every day, identify 5 specific things you will accomplish to get closer to your goal, and don’t call it quits until you cross each one off your list.